 Mr. Michaels is a member of the American, Illinois, and Chicago Bar Associations.

 In Mallinckrodt v.
-Continental Insurance Company, et. al., Circuit Court of St. Louis County, Missouri, Case No. 05-CC-001214 (pending), Mr. Michaels took a lead role in preparing and arguing a summary judgment motion seeking pro rata by time-on-the-risk allocation in a complex long-tail environmental coverage dispute.
-The Missouri Circuit Court recently ruled in favor of the carriers, setting new precedent in Missouri on this issue.
-The matter remains in trial court.
-A post-trial appeal is anticipated.
+Continental Insurance Company, et. al., Circuit Court of St. Louis County, Missouri, Case No. 05-CC-001214, Mr. Michaels took a lead role in preparing and arguing a summary judgment motion seeking pro rata by time-on-the-risk allocation in a complex long-tail environmental coverage dispute under Missouri Law.
+The Missouri Circuit Court ruled in favor of the carriers.

 In AAA Disposal Systems, Inc. v.
 Aetna Casualty And Surety Co., 355 Ill.
 App.
 3d 275 (2nd Dist) (unpublished), appeal denied, 2005 Ill.
 LEXIS 296 (Ill.
 Jan 26, 2005), the Appellate Court affirmed the trial court’s ruling that the policyholder failed to provide timely notice and that a showing of prejudice was not required to prevail on the late notice coverage defense.
 The Appellate Court also ruled that, in applying pro rata allocation, primary policies must first be horizontally exhausted before any excess policies may be reached, and that the policyholder was responsible for the damages allocated to years in which its insurers are insolvent.